Master race: Historical background

-Early attempts to claim a racial division between "masters" and "slaves", or the belief that a nation's ruling class is biologically superior to its ruled subjects, were made in the 18th century.
-Henri de Boulainvilliers in his book History of the Ancient Government of France (published posthumously in 1727) tried to prove that in France, the nobility represented the descendants of the old Frankish ruling class, whereas the rest of the population was descended from the subject Gauls.
-Therefore two qualitatively different races were confronting one another, and the only way to abolish the superiority of the Franks was to destroy their civilization.
-Classical liberal theorists such as Volney and Sieyès discredited this theory by showing that the French nobility consisted mostly of nouveaux riches who came from all parts of the country, and thus the idea of a racially pure Frankish lineage was fraudulent.
+The 18th century saw the first scientific attempts to establish a racial divide between "masters" and "slaves", or the belief that a nation's ruling class is biologically superior to its ruled subjects.
+In his book History of the Ancient Government of France, published posthumously in 1727, Henri de Boulainvilliers attempted to prove that in France, the nobility represented the descendants of the old Frankish ruling class.
+In contrast, the majority of the population descended from the subject Gauls.
+As a result, two qualitatively different races faced off, and the only way to abolish the Franks' superiority was to destroy their civilization.
+Classical liberal theorists such as Volney and Sieyès refuted this theory by demonstrating that the French nobility was primarily composed of nouveaux riches from all over the country.
+Thus, the concept of a racially pure Frankish lineage was false.

 In 1855, French count Arthur de Gobineau published his infamous work An Essay on the Inequality of the Human Races.
-Expanding upon Boulainvilliers' use of ethnography to defend the Ancien Régime against the claims of the Third Estate, Gobineau divides the human species into three major groupings, white, yellow and black, claiming to demonstrate that "history springs only from contact with the white races."
-Among the white races, he distinguishes the Aryan race as the pinnacle of human development, the basis of all European aristocracies.
+Expanding upon Boulainvilliers' use of ethnography to defend the Ancien Régime against the Third Estate's claims, Gobineau divides the human species into three major groups: white, yellow and black, claiming that "history springs only from contact with the white races".
+He considers the Aryan race to be the pinnacle of human development, serving as the basis of all European aristocracies.
 However, inevitable miscegenation led to the "downfall of civilizations".

-Gobineau's influence was slight at first.
-In his letters to Alexis de Tocqueville, he complained that his book was being hushed up in France and was having a real effect only in the United States.
-Tocqueville, who rejected the book in spite of his friendship with Gobineau, pointed out to him that this was because the book was in accord with the slave owners' interests in the Southern states.
-However, in the 1880s the book gained popularity in Germany thanks to the efforts of Cosima Wagner.
+Gobineau's influence was minimal at first.
+In his letters to Alexis de Tocqueville, he complained that his book was getting little attention in France and was only having an impact in the United States.
+Despite his friendship with Gobineau Tocqueville who rejected the book, explaining that it was in accordance with the interests of slave owners in the Southern states.
+However, in the 1880s, the book gained popularity in Germany thanks to Cosima Wagner's efforts.
 In 1899, Houston Stewart Chamberlain, a Germanophile Englishman and Cosima Wagner's son-in-law, published The Foundations of the Nineteenth Century.
-Expanding upon Gobineau's earlier theories, he argued that Western civilization is deeply marked by the influence of the Teutonic peoples.
-Chamberlain grouped all European peoples—not just Germans, but Celts, Slavs, Greeks, and Latins—into the "Aryan race", a race built on the ancient Proto-Indo-European culture.
-At the helm of the Aryan race, and, indeed, all races, he saw the Nordic or Teutonic peoples.
+Expanding on Gobineau's earlier theories, he argued that the Teutonic peoples had a profound influence on Western civilization.
+Chamberlain classified all European peoples, including Germans, Celts, Slavs, Greeks, and Latins, as the "Aryan race", which was built on ancient Proto-Indo-European culture.
+He saw the Nordic or Teutonic peoples as the leaders of the Aryan race, and essentially all races.